MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-create-dashboard.md

 1. Select **Create**.

-The new dashboard, *TutorialDashboard*, opens with the *Recent bikes by Bikepoint* tile.
+The new Real-Time dashboard, *TutorialDashboard*, opens with the *Recent bikes by Bikepoint* tile.
+You can also access the Real-Time dashboard by browsing to your workspace and selecting the desired item.

 ## Add a new tile to the dashboard